 /15th April 2015, RENEWABLE MARKET WATCHTM/ Common electricity market in Europe according to CEE & SEE Countries Renewable Energy Market: Outlooks 2015÷2025 is a challenge for EU member states and all EU countries in general.
 How this challenge will change the shape of cross-border electricity trade among European countries, you may understand better when reading further this article.

 Energy is a fundamental input to economic activity, and thus to human welfare and progress.
-Historically, energy costs have steadily declined, which means that tasks that were previously performed by people could be performed by machines and become increasingly auto-mated.
-Competitiveness is not only a matter of cost, but also of value for consumers and society.
+Historically, energy costs have steadily declined, which means that tasks that were previously performed by people could be performed by machines and become increasingly automated.
+Competitiveness is not only a matter of cost but also of value for consumers and society.
 Today’s energy systems help create added value for consumers through their overall reliability and efficiency.

 Competitive energy markets benefit society by eliminating excess capacity and pushing down operating and maintenance costs.
-Much of the old generation production capacity in Europe needs to be replaced in coming decades.
+Much of the old generation production capacity in Europe needs to be replaced in the coming decades.
 Market competition will ensure that investments in new capacity are cost-effective – to the benefit of society, consumers and, of course, the environment.
 Protecting the environment costs money and, since public resources are limited, measures should be as cost-effective as possible.

 Consideration of the climate and environment is something the energy system must be equipped to deliver on.
 Two overall goals must be addressed – environmental targets and sustainability targets.
-Emissions rights trading is one example of the way market-based instruments help stimulate investment in production methods that emit low levels of CO2.
+Emissions rights trading is one example of how market-based instruments help stimulate investment in production methods that emit low levels of CO2.
 Other methods include the increased usage of coal power with Carbon Capture and Storage (CCS).